The Three Investigators: Germany

 In the booklet of the German audio play The Mystery of the Invisible Dog, the episode upon which it was based is credited erroneously to Nick West.
 Moreover, in Germany there are different revised editions of The Mystery of the Scar-faced Beggar: one using Alfred Hitchcock as their patron, one using Alfred Hitchcock and Hector Sebastian, and another one using only Hector Sebastian (in Germany renamed as "Albert Hitfield").

 New English-language Three Investigators titles were released during 2005 for the first time since 1990.
 The German 'American-English' series included the release of Poisoned E-Mail and The Curse of the Cell Phone.
 As of May 2008, a total of seven German stories had been translated and published in this format, and an eighth title was planned for publication during October 2008.

 In 2006, following the example of “Die drei ???”/"The Three Investigators", a detective series specifically for girls titled “Die drei !!!” was launched by publisher Franckh-Kosmos.
 In a similar way as the original, the book series contains stories about a teenage detective trio, only this time consisting of three girls; the stories take place in a big German city.

 The band Jupiter Jones, formed in 2002, named themselves after the original name of the first detective Jupiter Jones (Justus Jonas in German).
 The rock band Karpatenhund ("Carpathian Dog") from Cologne named themselves after a title of one episode ("Mystery of the Invisible Dog").
 On the album “Bordsteinkantengeschichten” by the band Muff Potter, a long scream from the episode “Der seltsame Wecker” ("Mystery of the Screaming Clock") can be heard.
 The intro and outro of the album “Alles auf Schwarz” by the rock band Montreal (band) from Hamburg are narrated by Oliver Rohrbeck in the role of Justus Jonas, but without mentioning Justus’ name.
 Techno musician and sound artist Phillip Sollmann adapted his pseudonym Efdemin from the character Mihai Eftimin in the episode "Die flammende Spur" ("The flaming trace").

 Greece

 In Greece, The Three Investigators have been published as Oi Treis Ntetektiv (Οι Τρεις Ντετέκτιβ) since 1990 by Psichogios Publications and earlier by others.

 India

 The Three Investigators books have been published in India, in addition to the original American versions, by the name of "Bal Secret Agent 555 Ranga, Ganga & Shirazi".
 Ranga is Pete, Ganga is Jupe and Shirazi is Bob.
 These were published by Khel Khiladi Prakashan, West Patel Nagar, Delhi during the 1970s.

 Indonesia

 The Three Investigators books have been published in Indonesia under the name of Trio Detektif.
 These were published by Gramedia Pustaka Utama (the biggest book publisher in Indonesia), Jakarta from the 1980s to 1990.

+Israel

+Twenty of the titles have been translated into Hebrew, and published by the M Mizrahi publishing house between 1987 and 1995.
+Nineteen of these were translated by "Avner Carmeli", a pen name of the children's writer Shraga Gafni.